 - 9.80m @ 1.58% TREO from 6.35m in DH9

 The presence of mineralised xenotime veins at the base of the cliff beneath the John Galt Main Zone, together with the deeper drill intercept in DH8 (102.6m), indicate the potential extension of mineralisation below the cliff / scree contact.
-No further drilling has been carried out on the project since the 1973 drilling programme.
+No further drilling has been carried out on the project since the 1973 drilling program.

 Characterisation testing on two 30kg samples taken from the Main Zone mineralised breccia provided highly encouraging metallurgical results, with recoveries recorded at 94% with a TREO concentrate grade of 47% and 56% for the two samples.
 The Company plans to complete a diamond drilling program at the Main Zone.